elshayeb0/HRMS_DB/README.md

-# HRMS_DB – Milestone 2 (Databases Course – GIU)
+# HR Management System Database

-A complete SQL implementation of the HRMS system designed in **Milestone 1**, now extended with:
+A complete SQL implementation of the HRMS system designed and now extended with:

 - Full relational schema (DDL)
 - Sample data covering all user story scenarios (DML)